 In this context, the “idolatry” of race is not a betrayal.
 The ultimate betrayal is a Jewish population obliterated by diversity.
 The pontifical document continues:

 Greco-Roman antiquity, for example, does not seem to have known racial myths.
 If the Greeks were convinced of the cultural superiority of their civilization, they did not, by the same token, consider the so-called “barbarians” inferior because of innate biological reasons.
 Slavery doubtlessly kept many people in a deplorable situation.
 They were considered “things” at their masters’ disposal.
 However, in the beginning, these were largely persons who belonged to groups conquered in war, and not persons who were despised because of their race.

 Yet we find evidence of Judaism’s racial nature and racial segregation practiced by Jews and Greeks in Greco-Roman antiquity in Hayimm Schauss’s The Jewish Festivals.
 Schauss tells us the Jews of Palestine found themselves sandwiched between Syria and Egypt at the end of the third century B.C.
 Syria had been Hellenized and was “made up of various peoples and countries….”
 Therefore, the unity of the Syrian kingdom could only be maintained by its universal Hellenistic culture.
 Egypt, on the other hand was self contained and exclusively Egyptian, and had no fear of disintegration.
 There were two classes in the population, the native Egyptians, who had no voice in the rule of the land, and the ruling class of Macedonians and Greeks.
-The ruling class kept itself apart from native inhabitants, and there was no talk of a melting pot for the nation… the inferior,
+The ruling class kept itself apart from the inferior native inhabitants and there was no talk of a melting pot for the nation…

 Schauss then tells us, “The conservative Jewish circles of Judah were, therefore, in favor of Egypt, because of their religious interests.”